 That’s because the vagina is elastic and pretty accommodating.
 Don’t believe us?
 We all know it expands to allow for tampons, sex, birth control devices, and then babies.
 Experts believe ‘loose’ is anyway not the right way to describe the vagina.
 That’s because it is made up of various muscles that can tighten and relax, based on the circumstance.

-Also, no one will tell you this but tight vaginal muscles isn’t something to be happy about.
+In order to understand the causes of a loose vagina, it’s important to understaand how a vagina works.
+When you get aroused or are completely turned on, your pelvic floor muscles relax.
+When you aren’t, they tighten again.
+So, they don’t need to be tight, but flexible.
+No one will tell you this but tight vaginal muscles isn’t something to be happy about.
 That’s because it can make a sexual encounter painful or impossible.
 Extreme tightness could also be a sign of vaginismus, which is treatable.

 In case you find yourself worried about weak pelvic muscles, we have a solution for you:

 To begin with, you need to identify your pelvic floor muscles.
 Stop midstream while you’re urinating; in case you manage to, you have successfully identified the right muscles.
 Next, pick a position that you’re most comfortable in for your exercise; most people feel lying on their back helps.
-Next, tighten your pelvic floor muscles, hold the contraction for five seconds, and relax for another five seconds.
+Now, tighten your pelvic floor muscles, hold the contraction for five seconds, and relax for another five seconds.
 Repeat this step at least five times.

 Here’s how to do it:

-PERSONALISE NOW1.
-Stand with your shoulders and butt against a wall.
+1. Stand with your shoulders and butt against a wall.
 Don’t keep your knees too tight.

 2. Pull your belly button in towards your spine.
 Your back should flatten against the wall.